SvgDiagram

 getById(id)

-Retrieves an SVG object by id.
+Retrieves an SVG object by ID.

-If missing null is returned.
+If missing, null is returned.

 getSvgResources()

-Returns the list of additional resources (SVG.js) to be loaded by the page when the widget is displayed the very first time.
+Returns the list of additional resources (SVG.js) to be loaded by the page when the widget is displayed for the very first time.

 You can use this array of URLs as input to the following method